Kenvale College is a not-for-profit college with a strong emphasis on integrity and on the primacy of the person

 Small Class Sizes

 Another means of providing a personalised education is through small class sizes.
-There is a low teacher-to-student ratio whereby students have close interaction with lecturers and the lecturers diligently pass on any concerns to the Academic Director/mentor.
+There is a low teacher-to-student ratio whereby students have close interaction with lecturers and the lecturers diligently pass on any concerns to the Head of Hospitality, Cookery and Events/mentor.

 The values and practices of fair treatment of individuals is communicated verbally to staff during their induction program.
 It is also passed on to them through the staff handbook which is given to them at induction.
 This resource is also available to staff on the intranet.